Akashijk/Prompt-Tool/README.md

 5.  **Prompt Evolver (`Tools -> Prompt Evolver...`):**
     *   Select two or more "parent" prompts from your entire generation history.
     *   The AI will "breed" them, blending their core concepts, subjects, and styles to create a new generation of unique "child" prompts.
-    *   Use the generated children as new parents for further evolution, send them to the main editor, or right-click to copy, enhance, and save them to your history.
+    *   Use the generated children as new parents for further evolution, send them to the main editor, or right-click to copy, enhance, generate an image, or save them to your history.

 6.  **Image Interrogator (`Tools -> Image Interrogator...`):**
     *   Select an image from your computer.